-Following an introductory activity involving sharing ideas about Christmas and smelling Frankincense and Myrrh, the children follow three different trails of coloured stars around the Garden: green, silver and gold.
+Following an introductory activity involving sharing ideas about Christmas and smelling Frankincense and Myrrh, the children follow different trails of coloured stars around the Garden.

 During the plenary session the story of chocolate from grower to customer is acted out and the children learn about fair trade.
 The programme finishes with the children receiving a piece of chocolate as a surprise.

 - Age group: F (a special version available), KS1 and Year 3/4